 Roxy’s story, ‘My return journey’

-When she was three years old, Roxy ran in an egg and spoon race dressed in her favourite dressing up clothes and her photo appeared in a local newspaper, “I was wearing my nurse’s costume and my mother says that at three I told her I wanted to grow up to be a nurse,” remembers Roxy “she said I intuitively knew what I wanted to be.”
+When she was very young, Roxy loved dressing up as a nurse.
+“My mother says that at three I told her I wanted to grow up to be a nurse,” remembers Roxy.

-“I felt that a dark cloud had come over me,” remembers Roxy “I was looking at this perfect baby and feeling really, really sad.
+“I felt a dark cloud had come over me,” she remembers “I was looking at this perfect baby and feeling really, really sad.
 Looking back, I see now that this was my first experience of post-natal depression.
 But I pretended everything was ok and didn’t reach out for help and returned to my nursing studies.”

-“For the second time,” says Roxy “my black cloud returned.
-One day I remember coming off a shift and thinking, I need to have a drink.
+“One day I remember coming off a shift,” remembers Roxy “and thinking, I need to have a drink.
 This is when I started a relationship with alcohol instead of reaching out for help with my depression.”

 Roxy’s friends and family tried to stop her drinking but she pushed them away.
 Her drinking impacted on all areas of her life and lead to her being temporarily suspended from working as a cardiac nurse by the Nursing and Midwifery Council (NMC), until they felt she was able to return to her profession.
 Her relationship with her partner broke down and the children moved to live with him.